eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ipmi-sensors.rst

 The following steps are required for setting-up this plugin in a specific host:

 #.
+Add the attribute **_ipmi_ip** in the host definition.
+This attribute is required by the check_ipmi_sensors plugin.

+.. note:: The names of these variables start with underscore and are in lowercase.
+          More info about the usage of custom object variables [1]_ .

+#.
 Add the command definition.
 In this implementation the command is added in
    :bash:`/usr/local/nagios/etc/objects/commands.cfg`